igorfelipeduca/twitter-bsky-blogpost-automation/README.md

 ## Authentication

+## Twitter authentication

 1. Navigate to `http://localhost:8000/auth/twitter` to initiate the Twitter OAuth flow.
 2. After successful authentication, you will be redirected to the callback URL, and your access token will be displayed in the browser.
 Copy it and paste in the .env `TWITTER_ACCESS_TOKEN`.

+## Bsky authentication

+Once you've passed all required bsky envs (handle and password) you're already good to go.

-## Using Ngrok for Local Development
+## Using Ngrok for Local Development (twitter-only)

 To use Ngrok for local development, follow these steps: